1st Maine Cavalry Regiment: Battle of Aldie

-"Kilpatrick was among them, but when he saw an unbroken front of live men, with glistening sabres drawn, he instantly stopped.
+Kilpatrick was among them, but when he saw an unbroken front of live men, with glistening sabres drawn, he instantly stopped.
 His moistened features were covered with dust; his countenance was dejected and sad; the fire and the flash of his eyes were gone, and he looked indeed "a ruined man".
 "What regiment is this?" he asked, in tones that did not betray him.
 "First Maine!" shouted a dozen throats.
 The response was electric.
 Then we heard the· old, familiar, clear-ringing tones, and saw his countenance brighten to a smile, his eyes flash, and his whole frame fill with enthusiasm, as commanded: "Forward.
 First Maine!
 You saved the field at Brandy Station, and you can do it here!
 Are there twelve men who will follow me?"
 He turned instantly, and forty boys of Co.
 H, followed by Co.
-D. with deafening yells and flashing sabres, charged down the hill and met the victorious rebels, brave, bold, determined fellows, just at the road, and in an instant we were among them; nor would they turn till they felt the steel borne by braver and stronger arms than theirs."
+D. with deafening yells and flashing sabres, charged down the hill and met the victorious rebels, brave, bold, determined fellows, just at the road, and in an instant we were among them; nor would they turn till they felt the steel borne by braver and stronger arms than theirs.

-COL Doughty and CAPT Summat were on the extreme left of the regiment as they had been between the fourth and fifth company in the line of march.
+Col. Doughty and Capt.
+Summat were on the extreme left of the regiment as they had been between the fourth and fifth company in the line of march.
 As Kilpatrick turned around to the rebels, Doughty and Summat galloped alongside him in front of the rest of the regiment.
 The regiment cleared all rebels before it.
 On its right, the 6th Ohio overran Boston's detachment at the stonewall beyond the Adam farmhouse on Ashby's Gap Turnpike, capturing or killing most of his men.
-As the charge met the rebels, LTC Smith had rejoined and immediately fell in the sweep down the hill.
+As the charge met the rebels, Lt.
+Col. Smith had rejoined and immediately fell in the sweep down the hill.
 In the ensuing action, three sergeants of Company H captured the colors of the 4th Virginia.
-As the tide finally turned in the fading light, the Maine troopers found COL Doughty and CAPT Summat fatally shot from their saddles.
-LTC Smith assumed command of the regiment.
+As the tide finally turned in the fading light, the Maine troopers found Col. Doughty and Capt.
+Summat fatally shot from their saddles.
+Lt.
+Col. Smith assumed command of the regiment.

 The fighting died down around 20:00 as Munford withdrew his command west towards Middleburg.
 Despite Pleasonton's tactical victory, Munford had accomplished his mission of keeping Hooker from knowing Lee's location.

-Despite their high morale from their successful charge and the capture of enemy colors, the 1st Maine had suffered the notable loss of its commander, COL Douty, as well as a popular company commander, CAPT Summat.
+Despite their high morale from their successful charge and the capture of enemy colors, the 1st Maine had suffered the notable loss of its commander, Col. Douty, as well as a popular company commander, Capt.
+Summat.
 The scrap had been costly with the loss from this battle being five men killed, one mortally wounded, seventeen wounded, one mortally wounded and taken prisoner, one wounded and taken prisoner, four taken prisoner, and over 200 horses – a significant blow to the command.